Liemaeu/Battlefront-2-Mod-Loader-for-WINE/README.md

 red = mod is disabled

 To add more mod names edit the 2 dimensional arrey ModList in the SWBF2ModLoader.py script.
 The syntax is: ["name of folder", "name of mod"], e.g. ["BFX", "Battlefront Extreme"].

+You can report new mods by making an issue here on GitHub or by sending me a email: liemaeu@gmail.com.
+Thank you very much for making this mod loader better!